Three simple ways you can store A full size Offroad spare tire In Your Subaru

 There are a few things to keep in mind if you choose to use this method.
 Leaving a deflated tire in a deformed position for too long can damage the tire and weaken the sidewall.
 When using this trick, I remove the tire promptly after returning from a trip.
 Also, if you plan to do this make sure you have access to compressed air.
 I own a Viair portable compressor and I have it in my vehicle at all times.
 This will allow you to re-inflate the spare tire in the event that you need to install it.

 If your spare tire doesn’t fit under the trunk area, you can store it in the regular portion of the trunk.
 But it’s not advisable to simply set the spare tire on the floor of your cargo area.
-The proper way to do this is to use ratchet straps or bungee cords at minimum to safely secure it to the floor.
 It’s unsafe to travel with a 45-65lb tire and wheel in the vehicle without it behind held down somehow.
 In the event of a traffic accident it can come straight through the cabin and cause serious injury.
+The proper way to do this is to use ratchet straps or bungee cords at minimum to safely secure it to the floor.
+I have a small ratchet strap that I use any time I’m carrying my spare inside the vehicle.

 One of the most popular ways to carry a full-sized spare tire among Subaru owners for off-road adventures is by using a roof-mounted cargo carrier.
 Many people will refer to these as roof baskets.